The Healthy Schools Toolkit

-The user-friendly process will guide toolkit users through three proven social science evaluation tools: social network analysis, group model building, and message testing.
+The user-friendly process guides toolkit users through three proven social science evaluation tools: social network analysis, group model building, and message testing.
 Together the three tools can help district and school leaders:

 - Identify and cultivate a network of people within their school communities who can be key influencers for healthier schools.

 - Map out systems that help or hinder the mission for school health and then identify strategies to enhance pathways that work for healthier schools.

 - Identify the most effective messages that inspire and accelerate members of the school community to advance school health.